Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 # Project+ Coordinate Analysis, and How the B0XX Can Function Within P+
 ## Forward

 This document and these graphics were made to apply what is said and shown in the B0XX Melee Instruction Manual to Project+.
 The graphics shown here replicate the ones present in that manual, as does the order of them.
-Because of this, I highly recommend reading this alongside the coinciding second in the Melee manual.
+Because of this, I highly recommend reading this alongside the matching section in the Melee manual.
 Each graphic will have the manuals section number beside it to aid in this.

 Here is a link to the Melee Manual :

 https://drive.google.com/file/d/19N_qIS5ummLIFJF-00w72lxOuE3tHMqX/view

-There are two reasons why I had to make these graphics and they are the differences between Melee and Project M's (now Project+) coordinate fields.
+There are two reasons why I had to make these graphics.
 - The coordinate axes' range in Melee is -80 to 80, where in P+ the range is -100 to 100.
 - Actions have different zones in P+ compared to Melee.